-She has been an educator, coach and workshop leader.
-In addition to working with children she also leads PAIRS workshops, with her husband, to teach couples practical skills for successful relationships.
-Her husband grew up in Paonia and they returned to the North Fork Valley six years ago.
+Her husband grew up in Paonia and they returned to the North Fork Valley eleven years ago.
 As a mother of two and Colorado native, she loves to hike, ski, dance, and garden.

-Last year Jenica was the 2nd and 3rd grade class teacher at Vision Charter Academy offering a similar curriculum.
+As a founding teacher of NFSIS, Jenica has taught grades kinder-third grade multiple times.
 She is a master at building a loving social structure in her class.
 She strives to bring that enthusiasm and engagement to the students so that each day in school reflects the beauty and mystery of the world while developing strong academic foundations.

 She has been dedicated to bringing this public, arts-infused, multicultural school inspired by Waldorf methods to our valley.
 She is thrilled with the opportunity to offer this model of education to our valley.

-Tricia and her husband Marc and have been married for over 20 years and have a daughter in 5th grade in Miss Ziccardi’s class.
-She loves spending time with family, skiing, rafting, kayaking, hiking, mountain biking and camping.
+Tricia and her husband Marc and have been married for over 20 years and have a daughter in 8th grade at Paonia Jr/Sr High in Paonia.
+She loves spending time with family and friends, skiing, rafting, kayaking, hiking, mountain biking and camping.

 Quote: "Go confidently in the direction of your dreams!
 Live the life you’ve imagined."
 Henry David Thoreau